Maths

 This table has already taken into consideration start-up loads.

+Why it is important to size pipes correctly?
 Pipe costs go up hugely (disproportionately) as the size increases.
 So we want to use pipes that can accommodate capacity comfortably, and are not over sized for economic reasons.

 Now we move forward in our condensate loop- from the trap outlet to the discharge lines (blue lines).